-For Opera Singers, There Is Life After Retirement — At Least At One Very Special Rest Home

-For Opera Singers, There Is Life After Retirement — At Least At One Very Special Rest Home
+For Opera Singers, Life After Retirement — At Least At One Very Special Rest Home

 Opera star Renée Fleming drew concern last year after a New York Times profile suggested the acclaimed soprano would be retiring.
 Luckily for fans, it turned out to be a false alarm.
 But if Fleming does ever start to ponder retirement, she might consider a move to Milan — where she'd likely be welcomed with open arms at Casa Verdi, a retirement home for opera singers and musicians founded by the famed Italian composer Giuseppe Verdi more than 100 years ago.